containers/podman-desktop/website/docs/getting-started/2022-08-05-getting-started.md

    ![img2.4](img/2.4.png)

-5. To check if it is running our application as desired, I will open the URL in the browser (in this case, localhost:8080 because that’s where we mapped our port).
+5. To check if it is running our application as desired, open the URL in the browser (in this case, localhost:8080 because that’s where we mapped our port).
 This can be done by clicking on the ‘Open Browser’ button.

    ![img2.5](img/2.5.png)